From embarking on Caribbean vacations to hosting backyard barbecues for your friends, there are plenty of ways to spend a buck this summer.

 Cook at Home

 Cook at home instead of going out this summer.
+Making too many restaurant trips can put a heavy burden on your bank account.
+Limit your nights out to once a week, and start making your own healthy meals.
 You can purchase a month’s worth of groceries for less than the cost of a week’s worth of dining out.

 If you live in a coastal area, you can also go to the beach on the cheap.
 Take the family out for a day of sun and sand, and bring food so you don’t have to spend money while you’re out.
 The ocean is free to swim in, and sunbathing is a great way to tan without paying for a salon trip.
 Just remember to use sunscreen with an SPF of at least 15.